 HPV is a group of over a hundred different viruses.
 There are some types that are high-risk, cancer-causing strains, other strains that are known to cause genital warts.
 The HPV strains responsible for causing genital warts do not cause cancer, and vice versa.

 The strains of HPV that are known to cause cervical cancer

 do not produce any symptoms.
 These types of HPV are detected through Pap smears in women.
 Unfortunately, there is no medical test available for men.

 When HPV Does Produce Symptoms:

 Not all strains of HPV cause cancer.
-Other strains of HPV can produce genital warts, which are cauliflower-like growths that occur on and around the vagina, penis, and anus.
+Other strains of HPV can produce genital warts-- cauliflower-like growths that occur on and around the vagina, penis, and anus.

 Diagnosing HPV in Women:

 The best method of detecting and diagnosing HPV in women is through a regular pelvic exam